PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/MaxLair-StrongBoss.md

 2. Video Resolution: 1920 x 1080 or higher in program settings.
 3. Text Speed: Fast
 4. Casual mode: Off
+5. The "Send to Boxes" option must be set to "Automatic".
+6. Nicknaming needs to be off.
+7. System time: Un-synced

 This must be done to all participating Switches.